Created by a Fire Battalion Chief with 33 years of fire service experience.

 Know every question category cold before your AFD oral board date.

 Alaska departments draw serious candidate pools from across the country.
-AFD panels have seen every mistake.
+Panels have seen every mistake.
 Candidates are not eliminated because they were unqualified — they are eliminated because they were unprepared or made avoidable errors inside the room.

 The red flags that end candidacies are documented here: